pinetcht/pinetcht/README.md

 ## Projects and Background 🎯
 🔭 I’m currently working on ...
 * A Spotify social media app
-* Spotify playlist generator from saved songs
+* JogJams, a spotify running playlist generator (from songs you know!)

 🌱 I’m currently learning React, Express, PHP, NLP